 Check online to see what the exchange rate is.
 Then, call around to several different banks and credit unions.
 Make sure they are all saying the same things about the rates.
 If they aren’t, make sure you go with the institution that has the exchange rate that will most benefit you and to whomever, you’re sending the money.

-The Amount of Money You Are Transferring
+The Amount You Are Transferring

 It is also important to consider how much money you are transferring.
 If you are only transferring small amounts of money, there are many companies that can help you send your transfer.
 However, if you are looking to transfer large sums of money at once, it may behoove you to choose a company that specializes in larger, business transfers.
 For extremely large amounts of money, you will want to avoid using banks if at all possible, as they often tack on heavy fees for transferring those amounts of money around the world.

-Compare the Transfer Fees
+Compare the Fees

-3 Reasons To Use A Specialist Money Transfer Service
+3 Reasons To Use A Specialist

-Money transfer services specialize in what they’re doing
+Providers specialize in what they’re doing

 For a money transfer service, transferring money is their business – it’s what they do all day, every day.